astroworId/fandango-monitor/README.md

 ### Issues?

-DM [me](https://twitter.com/astroworId) on Twitter or on Discord @cactus jack#0001.
+DM [me](https://twitter.com/astroworId) on Twitter or Discord @cactus jack#0001.

 ### Proxies?

-Not needed, but are supported if you want to add them, paste them in the following format into the the proxies.txt file.
+Not needed, but are supported if you want to add them.
+Paste them into the proxies.txt file in one of the formats below.

 ```
 ip:port